 Rev. Dr. Cari Jackson is the Religious Coalition for Reproductive Choice’s Director of Spiritual Care and Activism.
 Dr. Cari collaborates with religious and community leaders, advocating for reproductive freedom as a vital aspect of human dignity and divine integrity.
-Cari seeks to help foster a society in which religious pluralism and cultural diversity are valued, as she believes a society’s greatness is reflected in its demonstrated commitment to honor, care for and nurture each individual, especially those most marginalized.
+Cari seeks to help foster a society in which religious pluralism and cultural diversity are valued, as she believes society’s greatness is reflected in its demonstrated commitment to honor, care for and nurture each individual, especially those most marginalized.
 She coaches leaders to strengthen their capacity and courage as agents of social healing and transformation.
-She is a minister in the United Church of Christ, who grew up in the Pentecostal Church and participates regularly in other spiritual traditions.
+She is a minister in the United Church of Christ, grew up in the Pentecostal Church, and participates regularly in other spiritual traditions.
 Dr. Cari has a Ph.D. in Christian Social Ethics and is the author of several books.

 Frederick Clarkson (Presenter)

-Frederick Clarkson is a Senior Research Analyst with Political Research Associates and author of the work being discussed in this colloquium: “The Prochoice Religious Community May be the Future of Reproductive Rights, Access, and Justice,” and “An Annotated Directory of the Prochoice Religious Community in the United States.”
+Frederick Clarkson is a Senior Research Analyst with Political Research Associates and author of the work being discussed in this colloquium: “The Prochoice Religious Community May Be the Future of Reproductive Rights, Access, and Justice,” and “An Annotated Directory of the Prochoice Religious Community in the United States.”

 He is a nationally recognized expert on both the Christian Right and the Religious Left who has studied and written about religion and politics for nearly four decades.
 His work has appeared in numerous publications, including Mother Jones, the Christian Science Monitor, Salon.com, Ms. magazine, Church & State, and Religion Dispatches.

 His expertise has been sought out by major media outlets from The Guardian to the New York Times to NPR.
 He is the editor of Dispatches from the Religious Left: The Future of Faith and Politics in America and author of Eternal Hostility: The Struggle Between Theocracy and Democracy.
-His articles have been anthologized in scholarly works, most recently in Trumping Democracy in the United States From Ronald Reagan to Alt-Right.
+His articles have been anthologized in scholarly works, most recently in Trumping Democracy in the United States from Ronald Reagan to Alt-Right.
 He previously served as an investigative editor for the Planned Parenthood Federation of America and as the Communications Director for the Institute for Democracy Studies.

 Rachel Tabachnick (Presenter)